Stocks Heat Up As US Labour Market Cools - UrduPoint

 European stocks also rose, with London setting a new record high as Anglo American shares vaulted more than three percent to top London's risers after a report that Swiss-based commodities giant Glencore was considering a move on the British group.

-The speculation emerged one week after Anglo rejected a blockbuster $39-billion takeover bid from Australian rival BHP, slamming it as highly unattractive and opportunistic.
+The speculation emerged one week after Anglo rejected a blockbuster $39-billion takeover bid from Australian rival BHP, dismissing it as highly unattractive and opportunistic.

 Anglo and Glencore declined to comment on the Reuters report, which cited unidentified sources.